Lorem ipsum dolor sit amet, consectet eiusmod tempor incididunt ut labore e rem ipsum dolor sit amet. sum dolor sit amet, consectet eiusmod.

 Benign prostatic hyperplasia (BPH), also known as an enlarged prostate, is a common condition that may affect your quality of life.
 Interrupted sleep and frequent bathroom visits can be disruptive and inconvenient at best.
 If you’d prefer a minimally invasive treatment for frequency or trouble with urine stream and/or urination.

-Minimally Invasive BPH Treatment
+Minimally Invasive BPH Treatment with the iTind Procedure

 Ask your doctor about the iTind procedure if you do not want to take a pill every day, or if you have tried standard drug treatments and did not have the reduction in symptoms you wanted or you are unhappy with the way they made you feel.